She’s one of my favorite employees

 Loving your neighbor as yourself is why I am so distraught with Gov. Ron DeSantis, the man who would be president, who is choosing to create a circus environment around transgender and gay people.
 This most recent “Don’t Say Gay” bill is just one example of the three-ring circus Gov. DeSantis has created with transgender and gay people being the objects for his audience to laugh at.

 I understand that parents want a head start on the “sex” discussion with their kids.
 That’s fair.
 But let’s not forget what it is like to be young children with questions.
-By age 8 or 9, third grade, some girls are already beginning to enter puberty.
+By age eight or nine, third grade, some girls are already beginning to enter puberty.

 The Republicans did not answer these important questions on when and how we discuss sexual orientation.
 They instead singled out a different and marginalized class of people.
 We need a thoughtful plan for our schools and our children, not a message of hate and fear.